Assembling Terrania Cycle Glossary

 Chava Intifada: “Eve’s Revolt,” in which Palestinian and Israeli women staged a campaign of total non-cooperation with men to force them into a “one land, two government” (Aitilaf) solution.
 It was led by Mariam Najjar’s grandmother.

-Chevrons: dangerous sand-bearing winds charged by escalating climate chaos.
+Chevrons: dangerous and often sand-bearing winds supercharged by escalating climate chaos.

 Coaguum: the realm of material being.
 It is where humans and other mortals (coagulants) live.